null

 Durability

-One of the biggest advantages of laminate flooring is its durability.
+One of the biggest advantages of laminate flooring is its hardiness.
 Laminate holds up well under foot traffic and spills.
-Plus, laminate is scratch-resistant, so you won't have to worry about your furniture damaging your flooring as much as you would with flooring like hardwood.
-If you're looking for the same flooring to install throughout your entire home or you just want to replace the flooring in a single high-traffic room, laminate flooring is a good choice.
+Plus, laminate is scratch-resistant, so you won't have to worry about your furniture damaging your new flooring as much as you would with a real wood floor.

 Maintenance